nihaltikka/el_cazador/README.md

 ./Pre_Hunt_installations.sh
 ./elcazador.sh target.com

-Note : Still working to add more tools and recon process into this bash tool
+Note : Still working to add more tools and recon process into this bash tool.